mgalland/docker-for-teaching/README.md

 * A genome consisting of a single chromosome.
 * Four subsampled RNA-seq fastq files.

 **To use it locally on your machine:**
 1. Open a Shell window (command-line interface).
 2. Navigate to your working directory where you have the files you want to work on for instance.
-3. Type `docker run --rm -it scienceparkstudygroup/master-gls:fastq-latest`.
+3. Type `docker run -it scienceparkstudygroup/master-gls:fastq-latest`.
 4. You will enter inside the container where you can execute bash commands.

+### Virtual Machines
+2 vCPUs and 2GB of RAM are sufficient per machine to run the lesson.

 ## 1.5 RNA-seq
 A Dockerfile for the [Carpentry-style RNA-seq lesson](https://scienceparkstudygroup.github.io/rna-seq-lesson/index.html).
 The image is based on a [Docker Bioconductor image release 3.10](bioconductor/bioconductor_docker:RELEASE_3_10).

+### Packages

 **The Docker image contains:**

 From `CRAN`:
 * `devtools` (from the MRAN microsoft CRAN mirror of 2020/01/01.